 calling a bird of prey from the east,

-By contrast, the principal charge against Babylon the Great is that she is sexually promiscuous and a lover of fine living, and she has persuaded the rest of the world to adopt the same materialist world-view.
-Her affluence exerts great power, and the world’s business tycoons grow rich by it.
-Like ancient Babylon, she has blood on her hands.
+The charge against modern Babylon is that she is subservient to demons, sexually promiscuous and a lover of fine living, and she has persuaded the rest of the world to adopt the same materialist view of life.
+Her carnality and affluence exert great power.
+The world’s business tycoons grow rich by her.
+And like ancient Babylon, she has blood on her hands.

 for her sins are heaped up to heaven,